 Equity Awards.
 Our Governance and Human Capital Committee weighs directors' compensation heavily in equity-based incentive awards to further align their interests with the long-term interests of our shareholders.
-During 2022, each non-employee director other than the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$155,000, and the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$305,000.
-The amount of these grants were consistent with the 2021 grants.
+During 2022, each non-employee director other than the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$155,000, and the Non-Executive Chair of the Board received a grant of restricted shares valued at approximately \$155,000, and the Non-Executive Chair of the Board received a grant of restricted shares grants were consistent with the 2021 grants.
 Restricted shares granted to our non-employee directors generally vest in equal annual installments over three years.
 These restricted shares generally accelerate and vest on a director's separation from service on the Board unless a director is requested to depart the Board for cause, in which case such restricted shares are forfeited.
 Dividends are paid currently on time-vested restricted shares.
 Non-employee directors who start mid-year receive a full-value annual restricted stock grant.
 The date of grant for such awards will be the director's start date, and the awards will vest on the same dates as the regular director grants.